The following services assist students with Aboriginal and Torres Strait Islander schooling.

 The Transition Support Service

-aims to support Indigenous students who leave their home communities in the Cape York, Palm Island, Northern Peninsula Area and Torres Strait Islands to pursue their secondary education at a school in another area.
+aims to support Indigenous students who leave their home communities in Cape York and Palm Island to pursue their secondary education at a school in another area.

 Indigenous Student Ambassador Network